expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/multiple_explorer_tabs.md

 # Multiple Explorer tabs

-There are two ways of opening a new Explorer tab.
+In addition to the main way of opening new tabs through the "TABS" tab, there are two additional ways to open a new Explorer tab.

 The first way is very straightforward.
 Just select "Open new Explorer tab" menu item in the "hamburger" menu in any opened Explorer tab.